 INSERT FIGURE 2 NEAR HERE

 Changes in rules in the later fourteenth and early fifteenth centuries, alterations in the design of tournament saddles to make them more effective, together with adding coronels to the tips of lances, greatly increased the safety of tournaments.
 So, too, did the development of plate armour and special jousting reinforcements, the manifer, pasguard and granguard, which protected the left side of the body exposed to the opponent’s oncoming lance.
-The Royal Armouries has in its collection a garniture of such armour made for Henry VIII at Greenwich in 1540 (Figure 2).
+The Royal Collection has a garniture of such armour made for Henry VIII at Greenwich in 1540 (Figure 2).
 New forms of armour were also a factor in the introduction of foot combats as a third competition in many tournaments from the late fifteenth century onwards.
 Their inclusion perhaps reflected the growing importance of the infantry and foot fighting on the battlefield at the time.
 They could be free form but most were fought over a barrier of some kind.
 As with the tilt in a joust, the barrier was primarily designed to reduce the risk of injury.
 It also deterred competitors from grappling hand-to-hand overly and forced them to keep their weapons, usually short swords, staves, pikes or poleaxes, held up at chest level and thus more visible to the spectators.

 By the middle of the fifteenth century, jousts and associated competitions were almost invariably ‘of peace’, using blunted weapons and staged in ever more elaborate ways, known as pas d’armes (the passage of arms).
 These events presented participants as the cast of fantastical chivalric or classical tales, disguised as hermits, angels, monks or knights of the Round Table.
 Alternatively, they might incarnate virtues in allegorical competitions between love and ambition or between truth and wisdom, and so on.
 In whatever way conceived, these events usually combined disguising and theatrical scenery and props, feasting, music and speeches with the actual combats fought in the lists.
 Particularly prominent in this trend were the Valois dukes of Burgundy and René duke of Anjou (1409-1480).
 René wrote a number of treatises on tournaments including Traicté de la forme et devis d’ung tourney (c.
 1460) in which he described how such events could be held.
 He devised the tournaments of the ‘Château de la Joyeuse Garde’ at Saumur and the ‘Emprise de la Gueule du Dragon’ held at Razilly near Chinon, both held in 1446.